johnstonmatt/palettable/README.md

 palettable.js is a simple json object, a key for your color name, and a value for it's hex code!

-here's mine at the time of authoring
+here's mine at the time of authoring!

 ```js
 const palettable = {